 Concrete Patio Cost in St. Louis, MO

 St. Louis's heavy freeze-thaw cycling makes the choice of finish and slab reinforcement critical for patios — trowel-finished surfaces scale faster than broom-finish under deicing salt, and air-entrained concrete is required for any exterior slab expected to survive more than a few winters.
-At $9.03–$16.64/SF, St. Louis sits mid-range among the 30 markets in this dataset (ranked 15th), above Riverside, CA ($8.97/SF) and below Kansas City, MO ($9.03/SF).
+At $6.59–$12.15/SF, St. Louis is an above-average cost market for concrete patio, ranking 16th of 30 tracked metros — 1% above the dataset median of $6.51/SF.
 These figures reflect 2024 MoDOT Bid Letting Results (statewide avg) data adjusted to 2025 dollars (+7%, BLS concrete products price index).

 St. Louis has variable soils — stable loess deposits on the bluffs, while river-bottom alluvial areas near the Missouri and Mississippi require more careful assessment; clay content in most residential areas is moderate.
 Costs rise with decorative finishes — stamped concrete, exposed aggregate, or acid-stained surfaces typically add $3–8/sq ft over a plain pour.
 Site access, drainage slope, and any existing hardscape removal all factor into your final quote.
 St. Louis's affordable labor market keeps flatwork pricing 5–10% below the Midwest average; contractor supply is adequate with typical 2–3 week lead times for standard residential work.